bakhtiar-id/bakhtiar-id/README.md

 - [✅] 🔗 Created [NFTSmith][nftsmith], a blockchain game for practical work subject which economy is powered using Non-Fungible Token in the Matic network
 - [✅] 🤺 Created [Kang Pisman][kang-pisman], a game made for the PISMAN program by the Bandung city government about sorting waste
 - [🔃] 🪓 Created Unbounded Island
+- [🔃] 🔗 Created Lost Chain, a blockchain game that has a play to earn model, player driven economy & gasless transaction for thesis project powered using Non-Fungible Token in the Matic network

 ### My milestone and target on blockchain
 - [✅] 🎓 Learnt the fundamentals of blockchain
 - [✅] 🌐 Learnt Web3
 - [✅] 📝 Learnt Smart Contract
 - [✅] 🔗 Created a simple blockchain project
-- [✅] 🎮 Created [NFTSmith][nftsmith] a working blockchain game powered by NFT on Matic network for practical work subject for my University
+- [✅] 🎮 Created [NFTSmith][nftsmith] a blockchain game for practical work subject which economy is powered using Non-Fungible Token in the Matic network
 - [✅] 🤖 Created a [front running trading bot][front-running-tb] that incorporates memory pools & private nodes
+- [🔃] 🔗 Created Lost Chain, a blockchain game that has a play to earn model, player driven economy & gasless transaction for thesis project powered using Non-Fungible Token in the Matic network
 ---
 ### Find me:
 Linkedin: [LinkedIn][linkedin]<br>